 And then you can go up and over the hills north of Dunedin, past the Orokonui Ecosanctuary and over Mount Cargill via the local road, which is an alternative to the faster but more boring State Highway 1.

 From Mount Cargill, you can see downtown Dunedin and also Port Chalmers.
 There’s also a short but steep track to the Organ Pipes, a natural formation of six-sided basalt columns similar to the ones that can be seen in Holyrood Park, Edinburgh (a city to which Dunedin really does have a lot of resemblance!)
+The track continues to the top of Mount Cargill, which is also accessible by way of a gravel road called Cowan Road (there's a TV tower on top) and several walking tracks in fact.

 I took SH1 so I missed out on these attractions on the way in, but I visited Mount Cargill after I’d been in Dunedin for a little while.